Bluehats/bluehats.world/content/events/hello-world.md

 ---
 title: Hello world!
-description: Presenting the bluehats.global website
+description: Presenting the bluehats.world website
 date: 2023-10-04
 ---

-## Introducing bluehats.global
+## Introducing bluehats.world

-Welcome to this website designed to promote BlueHats as a global movement.
+Welcome to this website designed to promote BlueHats as a worldwide movement.
 We use it to announce BlueHats events around the world and to help BlueHats connect with each other.